MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/always-on-vpn-enhancements.md

 # About Always On VPN

->Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows 10
+>Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows 10, Windows 11

 Always On VPN has many benefits over the Windows VPN solutions of the past.
 The following key improvements align Always On VPN with Microsoft's cloud-first, mobile-first vision: